↑

 • Friends can be the best support but may stop calling or visiting because the caregiver loses flexibility and the ability to plan.

-• Caregivers tell friends no because they may begin to feel like a burden to friends because they continually talk about the ‘same ole’ story’ and so stop accepting requests.
+• Caregivers tell friends no because they may begin to feel like a burden to friends because they continually talk about the ‘same ole’ story, and so stop accepting requests.

 4 Terrific Ways Caregivers Conquer Being Lonely or Jealous

-1. Loneliness – Enlist Enough Help
+1. Enlist Help

 Responses included: